All Products

 • Databases that are created on an RDS instance share all the resources that belong to the instance.

 • The account name and database name cannot contain keywords.
-For more information, see Forbidden keywords.

-• We recommend that you follow the principle of least privilege (PoLP) and grant the read and write permissions to accounts based on your business requirements.
+• We recommend that you follow the principle of least privilege and grant read and write permissions to accounts based on your business requirements.
 You can create multiple accounts and grant each account only the permissions to access the data of specified databases.
-If an account does not need to write data to a database, we recommend that you grant only the read permissions on the database to the account.
+If an account does not need to write data to a database, we recommend that you grant only read permissions on the database to the account.

 1. Go to the Instances page.
 In the top navigation bar, select the region in which the RDS instance resides.
 Then, find the RDS instance and click the ID of the instance.